bfwg/ngx-drag-scroll/README.md

 # Setup

-You'll need to add `DragonModule` to your application module.
+You'll need to add `DragScrollModule` to your application module.

 ```typescript
 import { DragScrollModule } from 'angular2-drag-scroll';